chloes93/claim-vault-secure/VERCEL_DEPLOYMENT.md

 ## Prerequisites

+- GitHub account with access to the repository
 - Vercel account (free tier available)
-- GitHub account with access to the repository
 - Environment variables ready

 ## Step-by-Step Deployment

-### 1. Access Vercel Dashboard
+### Step 1: Access Vercel Dashboard

 1. Go to [vercel.com](https://vercel.com)
 2. Sign in with your GitHub account
 3. Click "New Project" on the dashboard

-### 2. Import GitHub Repository
+### Step 2: Import GitHub Repository

 1. In the "Import Git Repository" section, search for `chloes93/claim-vault-secure`
 2. Click "Import" next to the repository
-3. Vercel will automatically detect it's a Vite React project
+3. Vercel will automatically detect it's a Vite project

-### 3. Configure Project Settings
+### Step 3: Configure Project Settings

 1. **Project Name**: `claim-vault-secure` (or your preferred name)
 2. **Framework Preset**: Vite (should be auto-detected)